Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 System Positioning

 Most tokenizer pages stop at vocabulary mechanics, token count, or general multilingual claims.
-This one shows a tokenizer system connected to runtime risk, model-family binding, critical concept protection, multimodal evolution, and an evidence ladder that already exists.
+This one shows a tokenizer system connected to runtime risk, model-family binding, critical concept protection, multimodal evolution, and an internal evidence/provenance ladder prepared for review.

 TX